-\Max Weber, "The Distribution of Power within the Political Community: class, status and party", in Economy and Society, vol.II, ed by Guenther Roth and Claus Wittich (U. Cal.
-Press, 1978), pp.926-40 \Max Weber, "Status Groups and Classes," in Ecnomy and Society, vol. I, pp. 302-307 \Anthony Giddens, "The Weberian Critique", chapter 2 in The Class Structure of the Advanced Societies (New York: Harper and Row, 1981 second ed.), pp.41-52 John Scott, Stratification & Power (Cambridge: Polity Press, 1996), especially chapters 1-4, 7 Supplementary Readings: Other class analyses in the Weberian tradition \Parkin, "Strategies of Social Closure in Class Formation", in The Social Analysis of Class Structure (ed by Parkin), 1974 Tavistock publications Anthony Giddens, The Class Structure of the Advanced Societies (Harper and Row, 1981 second ed.)
+- Max Weber, "The Distribution of Power within the Political Community: class, status and party", in Economy and Society, vol.II, ed by Guenther Roth and Claus Wittich (U. Cal.
+Press, 1978), pp.926-40 - Max Weber, "Status Groups and Classes," in Economy and Society, vol. I, pp. 302-307 - Anthony Giddens, "The Weberian Critique", chapter 2 in The Class Structure of the Advanced Societies (New York: Harper and Row, 1981 second ed.), pp.41-52 John Scott, Stratification & Power (Cambridge: Polity Press, 1996), esp chapters 1-4, 7 Erik Olin Wright, "The Shadow of Exploitation in Weber's Class Analysis", American Sociological Review, 2002, Vol. 67, December: 832-853 Supplementary Readings: Other class analyses in the Weberian tradition Parkin, "Strategies of Social Closure in Class Formation", in The Social Analysis of Class Structure (ed by Parkin), 1974 Tavistock publications Anthony Giddens, The Class Structure of the Advanced Societies (Harper and Row, 1981 second ed.)
 Frank Parkin, Marxism and Class Theory: a bourgeois Critique (Columbia University Press, 1979) Robert Holton and Bryan Turner, Max Weber on Economy and Society (Routledge: 1989), c6.
 "Has Class Analysis a future: Max Weber and the challenge of liberalism to Gemeinschaftlich accounts of class."
 Commentaries on Weber's class analysis and comparisons with Marx:

-\Erik Olin Wright, "The Shadow of Exploitation in Weber's Class Analysis" (unpublished mss., 2000) Val Burris, "The Neo-Marxist Synthesis of Marx and Weber on Class," in Norbert Wiley (ed), The Marx-Weber Debate (Newbury Park, California: Sage, 1987) Karl Löwith, Max Weber and Karl Marx (London: George Allen & Unwin, 1982) N. Abercrombie and J. Urry, Capital, Labour and the Middle Classes (London: George Allen & Unwin, 1983) Session 6.10/16 John Goldthorpe's quasi-Weberian approach John Goldthorpe is the most influential empirical researcher on class and class mobility in Britain.
+Val Burris, "The Neo-Marxist Synthesis of Marx and Weber on Class," in Norbert Wiley (ed), The Marx-Weber Debate (Newbury Park, California: Sage, 1987) Karl Löwith, Max Weber and Karl Marx (London: George Allen & Unwin, 1982) N. Abercrombie and J. Urry, Capital, Labour and the Middle Classes (London: George Allen & Unwin, 1983) Session 6.
+10/10 John Goldthorpe's quasi-Weberian approach John Goldthorpe is the most influential empirical researcher on class and class mobility in Britain and much of Europe.
 His work is primarily driven by empirical considerations rather than by a preoccupation with conceptual precision and theoretical elaboration.
 Nevertheless, in recent years he has devoted more attention to nailing down the theoretical principles underlying his work.
 He insists that his work is not "Weberian", and in some respects his concern with what he terms "employment relations" has a closer affinity with Marxist concerns with production relations than traditional Weberian concerns with exchange relations.
 Still, Goldthorpe's overall stance seems to most people quite connected to the Weberian tradition, particularly because of its preoccupation with "life chances", and because, like other Weberians, he gives no space for exploitation in his analysis.
 Goldthorpe declined my invitation to write a chapter for the Foundations of Class Analysis book, so a younger colleage of his, Richard Breen, took on the task.
 The framework he lays out, however, is basically Goldthorpe's.
 The piece by Goldthorpe himself, in fact, can also be seen as a foundational statement of his approach to class.
 The other two readings constitute a kind of mini-debate over Goldthorpe's approach as do the first three essays in the supplementary readings.
 Required Readings: